Roslin Castle: History

 The Sinclair, or St Clare, family were of French origin, and have held Roslin since 1280.
 The castle was built on a rocky promontory near the site of the Battle of Roslin, where the Scots defeated the English in 1303.

 Henry's son Henry, 2nd Earl of Orkney (c.
-1375-1422) built a new rectangular, round-cornered keep at the south-west corner.
+1375–1422) built a new rectangular, round-cornered keep at the south-west corner.

 The courtyard was entered via a drawbridge over an artificial ditch, giving access to a pend in the small north range.

 The castle contained a scriptorium during the 15th century, and five St Clair manuscripts, dating back to 1488, are in the National Library of Scotland.
 These include the Rosslyn-Hay manuscript, believed to be the earliest extant work in Scots prose.
 The castle was damaged by a domestic fire in 1452.
-Legend has it that during the domestic fire the Earl was in consternation because of his valuable manuscripts but they were lowered to safety from a window by his chaplain.
+Legend has it that during the fire the Earl was in consternation because of his valuable manuscripts, but they were lowered to safety from a window by his chaplain.

 Roslin was more severely damaged by the Earl of Hertford, who burned the castle during the War of the Rough Wooing in 1544.
 The keep was almost totally destroyed, although its one remaining ruined wall can still be seen.

 The castle was rebuilt in the late 16th century.
 A new five-storey east range was built into the side of the rock, and the gatehouse was rebuilt, this time with a permanent stone bridge.
 In 1591 the Laird of Roslin was forfeited, and the castle was held by William Leslie for the Earl of Huntly.
-The rebel Earl of Bothwell stayed, and left in a hurry leaving his coffers with clothes and silver plate behind.
+The rebel Earl of Bothwell stayed, but left in a hurry leaving behind his coffers with clothes and silver plate.

 The upper part of the east range was renovated in 1622, with renaissance details and carving to door and window surrounds.
 Roslin suffered again from the artillery of Cromwell’s commander in Scotland, General Monck, in 1650.
 It was further damaged by a Reforming mob in 1688.

 By the 18th century the structure was dilapidated, though part of the east range has always remained habitable.